wmcdonald404/wmcdonald404.github.io/_posts/2025-06-07-bitbucket-on-podman.md

 5. Select "I have a Bitbucket license key" and paste in the generated license.

-6. Set up the administrator account, and then select "Go to bitbucket:
+6. Set up the administrator account, and then select "Go to bitbucket":
   - Username
   - Full name
   - Email address